 - Share a graph snapshot that appears in the stream.

 - Graphs can be embedded in an iframe.
-This enables you to give a 3rd party access to a live graph without also giving access to your data or any other information.
+This enables you to give a third party access to a live graph without also giving access to your data or any other information.

 Additional helpful documentation, links, and articles: